CognitionFoundry/gohfc/README.md

 **Note:** This SDK is for Hyperledger Fabric v1, it is not compatible with v0.6

+**Note:** Current API design of Gohfc is not fully compliant with [Hyperledger Fabric SDK Design Specification v1.0](https://docs.google.com/document/d/1R5RtIBMW9fZpli37E5Li5_Q9ve3BnQ4q3gWmGZj6Sv4/edit#heading=h.kspvx6g87vie).
+Official specification API calls for HL 1.0 is in our road-map.
+This will be done by creating a layer over existing Gohfc API, but we will keep access to lower level API.
+We are waiting for at least RC version of HL.

 ### Requirements
 * Go >=1.7
 * sha3